Planning for a Safe and Convenient Home

 Butler’s pantries are very desirable for allowing more bench space in the main kitchen area and being able to store a lot more of everything including bulk food, which is economical for families.

 Also, the kitchen is a great hub for families so a breakfast bar island bench is very widely used.

-Microwave nooks and ovens may be preferred higher on wall spaces if safety of low appliances is a concern so this can be designed into a new kitchen easily.
+Microwave nooks and ovens may be preferred higher on wall spaces if the safety of low appliances is a concern so this can be designed into a new kitchen easily.

 “Having a good flowing and open house plan is great so kids can be in the living or lounge rooms or out on the alfresco and the design enables full supervision from the kitchen,” says Nicky.

-A good example of this design is the Wildflower 256, with a corner stacker door opening onto alfresco from living area.
+A good example of this design is the Wildflower 256, with a corner stacker door opening onto alfresco from the living area.